rtCamp/rtMedia/readme.txt

 Your favourite plugin is undergoing some transformation.
 This is the last release of the plugin under the name BuddyPress Media.
 Henceforth, the plugin will be called **rtMedia** for WordPress, BuddyPress and bbPress.
 In addition to the existing features, rtMedia contains:

+**Completed, pending documentation**

+ * Advanced templating system: Completely customise the look and feel using templates.
+ * RESTful API that will integrate well with any other application.

+**In Progress**

  * *Anywhere* uploader: Let your users upload from anywhere using a shortcode or a template tag, even from a widget.
  * *Anywhere* media: rtMedia will work not just on BuddyPress profiles and groups.
 It will even work for custom posts, bbPress and even comments.
+ * Keywords and WordPress taxonomy support.
+ * Slick AJAX ui, for the uploader and media display.
+Better lightbox and navigation.
+ * Full multisite support for all BuddyPress environments.
+ * Encoding support for WordPress attachments.

+**Pending**

  * Custom global albums: Toggle album functionality and create default custom albums for all your users.
  * Universal albums: Any post/page or custom post type can become an album in rtMedia.
- * Advanced templating system: Completely customise the look and feel using templates.
  * Custom file type support: Add custom file types: documents, pdf, etc.
  * Custom tab support: Mix and match your media to create custom tabs.
- * Keywords and WordPress taxonomy support.
- * Slick AJAX ui, for the uploader and media display.
-Better lightbox and navigation.
- * Full multisite support for all BuddyPress environment.
- * Encoding support for WordPress attachments.
- * RESTful API that will integrate well with any other application.

-Along with a host of feature improvements and bug fixing. rtMedia for WordPress, BuddyPress and bbPress 3.0 beta will be announced soon.
+Along with a host of feature improvements and bug fixing. **rtMedia 3.0 beta** for WordPress, BuddyPress and bbPress will be announced soon.